-Our church building and office is closed due to the stay-at-home order, but you may still connect with our staff via email or telephone.
+Our church building and office are closed due to the stay-at-home order, but you may still connect with our staff via email or telephone.
 Click here to go to our WPC Staff page.

 COVID - "The Risks - Know Them - Avoid Them" ariticle by Erin Bromage